TrimBiggs/calico-docker-prototype/GCEPrototype.md

     The name here is deliberately intended to be the IP address; picking sensible names makes it far simpler to keep track. *This creates an interactive container - so you'll need to keep creating ssh sessions for each container you create.* It is strongly recommended that you enter a command like `PS1='1_1:\w>'` in the container so that the command prompt reminds you which test container you are in!

-+ Now network the container.
++ Now network the container from the host.
 This would be done by the orchestration in a production deployment, but in this demo it is done by a shell script.
 Sample usage is as follows.

         bash /opt/demo/network_container.sh CID IP GROUP